 Who is the womyn with a mission to let them flourish?

 After the non-indictment of the officers who murdered Mike Brown Jr. on December 13th 2014 Etecia organized Millions March San Francisco and Millions March Oakland surged by the glaring need for a peaceful healing space for the Black community to gather and express their grief during this "Black Lives Matter Movement”.
 Etecia's vision for these marches was to provide a peaceful space for the community to come with their family.
 3,000 people attended the march in San Francisco and 5,000 people attended the march in Oakland.
 This march became the catalyst to reignite collaborative organizing efforts in the Bay Area.
-In recognition of Etecia's organizing efforts she was featured in San Francisco Magazine in a spread called, “Saluting 37 Leaders of Social Change”.
+Etecia has had the honor of being recognized nationally for her community work, being featured on NPR, Al Jazeera, and others.
+In 2015, she was also featured in San Francisco Magazine in a spread called, “Saluting 37 Leaders of Social Change”.
 Etecia Brown is apart of an organizing coalition called the #Last3percent.
 These organizers are San Francisco native residents of the Bayview who formed a coalition to demand justice for Mario Woods, the young Black man who was shot by SFPD in November of 2015.
 The Last 3 Percent of Black San Francisco has expanded their organizing efforts to advocating for the reallocation of resources and power to underserved communities of color in San Francisco.